Configure Power BI integration for workspaces

 You may need to refresh the browser to apply the changes.

-If you're starting Power BI from Finance and Operations for the first time, you're prompted to authorize sign-in to Power BI from the Finance and Operations client.
+If you're starting Power BI from the application for the first time, you're prompted to authorize sign-in to Power BI from the client.
 Select Click here to provide authorization to Power BI.

 Users must complete this step the first time they pin Power BI content.

 The Azure AD consent page asks for your consent.
-User consent is required for Finance and Operations to access PowerBI.com on behalf of the user.
+User consent is required for the application to access PowerBI.com on behalf of the user.
 Select Accept.

-Because you're already signed in to Azure AD in Finance and Operations, you don't have to enter your credentials again.
-A new tab appears, where you're prompted to authorize the connection between Finance and Operations and Power BI.
+Because you're already signed in to Azure AD, you don't have to enter your credentials again.
+A new tab appears, where you're prompted to authorize the connection between the application and Power BI.
 Authorize the connection, and then return to the original tab.

 A list of tiles from your PowerBI.com account appears.
 Select one or more tiles to pin to the selected workspace.